Akshat2512/ChatWave/README.md

 ### Services
 - **AI Integration**: Integrated TogetherAI's meta-llama/Llama-3.3-70B-Instruct-Turbo-Free model for AI assisted chat recommendation, ensuring conversational relevance and coherence.
 - **Git/GitHub**: Utilized for version control, enabling efficient tracking of code changes, and supporting Continuous Integration/Deployment (CI/CD).
+- **Giphy API service**: Utilized the Giphy API to retrieve public GIF URLs based on user input.
+This integration enhances user engagement by enabling users to search for specific GIFs, stickers, or emojis and share them seamlessly with their friends through API integration
 - **Azure Web Service**: Hosted backend using Azure's Free SKU instance for CI/CD and public accessibility.
 Only allows 5 concurrent websocket connection at a time due to limited resource usage.
 - **PostgreSQL Service (via Vercel)**: For maintaining data integrity and securely stores user-related data, including credentials and messages.